 Economical is demutualizing to position itself for long-term success as the insurance partner Canadians choose to protect what they value most.
 We have a vision of becoming a top property and casualty insurer in Canada, and demutualization helps us get to that goal.

 The demutualization process is set out in regulations from the federal Department of Finance.
-It is a complex process that involves significant participation by policyholders, government approvals and many steps to complete.
-As a result, we estimate it will take more than 2 years to complete, assuming all the steps are successful.
+It is a complex process that involves significant participation by policyholders, regulatory reviews, government approvals, and many other steps.
+Only after all steps are successfully completed can Economical demutualize and begin the process of listing shares on a public stock exchange.

 In demutualization, eligible policyholders may receive financial benefits such as cash or shares in Economical.
 These cash and shares do not come from Economical assets.
 Demutualization is not about dividing up the company’s assets.
 The shares are newly created during demutualization and the cash would be from selling those shares to investors in an initial public offering (IPO).